 Cisco ASA SSO requires ASA version of 22.214.171.124, 126.96.36.199, 188.8.131.52 or higher of each release, and AnyConnect 4.6 or later.
 Prior versions of ASA firmware and AnyConnect do not support SAML login.
 Add Duo protection to earlier ASA versions with our ASA LDAPS SSL VPN or ASA RADIUS with AnyConnect configurations.

 AnyConnect v4.6: No support for trusted endpoints detection.

 AnyConnect v4.7: Identification of trusted endpoints using the Duo-issued certificate is possible on macOS (when used with the macOS Duo Certifier) and Android.
 AnyConnect v4.7 on Windows and iOS does not correctly identify Duo trusted access devices at this time.

 Duo Access Gateway (DAG), our on-premises SSO product, layers Duo's strong authentication and flexible policy engine on top of Cisco ASA logins using the Security Assertion Markup Language (SAML) 2.0 authentication standard.
-Duo Access Gateway authenticates your users using existing on-premises or cloud-based directory credentials and prompts for two-factor authentication before permitting access to Cisco ASA.
+Duo Access Gateway acts as an identity provider (IdP), authenticating your users using existing on-premises or cloud-based directory credentials and prompting for two-factor authentication before permitting access to Cisco ASA.